MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 ### Challenge types

 The API allows the app to advertise the authentication methods it supports to Microsoft Entra ID.
-To do so, the app include the `challenge_type` parameter in its requests.
+To do so, s the `challenge_type` parameter in its requests.
 Sign in with mail OTP uses *oob* and *redirect* challenge types as described in [Challenge types](reference-native-auth-email-password.md#sign-in-challenge-types).

 ### Sign-in flow protocol details

-The sequence diagram below demonstrates the basic flow of email OTP sign in process.
+The sequence diagram demonstrates the basic flow of email OTP sign in process.

 :::image type="content" source="media/reference-native-auth-api/sign-in-email-otp.png" alt-text="Diagram of native auth sign in with email with OTP.":::